Primary Navigation Mobile

 Numatic’s first attempt at a stick vacuum cleaner has made a huge impression on us.
 Like its wheeled sibling, the Henry Quick exudes indestructibility and appears to be at the forefront of cordless vacuuming.
 What’s really impressive is that this toughness weighs just 3.2 kg, about average for a cordless vacuum.

-The 300W motor proved adept at picking up dust and debris, while the battery's 70-minute runtime ensured that every last crumb could be tackled without a hint of range anxiety.
+The 300w motor proved adept at picking up dust and debris, while the battery's 70-minute runtime ensured that every last crumb could be tackled without a hint of range anxiety.

 The detachable extra handle is a nice addition.
-It makes handheld use effortless and keeps controlling the direction of the nozzle a piece of cake.
-The dust bin is one of the larger sizes, at one litre, and uses bags.
+It makes handheld use effortless and makes controlling the direction of the nozzle a piece of cake.
+The dust bin is one of the larger sizes, at one litre, and it uses bags.
 It’s this larger body size that really has me calling out for a flexible head to tackle the awkward nooks of a typical car interior.

 There’s also no miniature motorised brush head included.
 Thankfully, the floor head can be used in the handheld configuration.
 This is both good and bad.
 It will clean larger areas like a boot quicker, but that footprint hampers it for nooks.
 With a few more attachments, it would be unstoppable.